-4. Vexatious/persistent complaints
+4. Serial and unreasonable complaints

 Whilst it is hoped that this document will reduce any dissatisfaction with the school, it is acknowledged that there may be rare occasions where a complainant continues to be dissatisfied with the school and the outcomes achieved under the complaint's procedure.